 - Body: manufactured in solid wood, with good mechanical properties, resistance to breaking and bending.
-It is the most resonant part of the instrument and is responsible for the highest quality of its sound.
+It's the most resonant part of the instrument, and is responsible for the quality of its sound.

 - Neck: is where the fingerboard and frets are located.
 The wood used in this part is the most resistant to breakage and bending.
 A steel rod (web rod) is placed inside the core to be adjusted when calibration is required.

 - Fretboard: an attachment on the top of the neck.
 The fretboard is the part of the electric guitar that receives the most wear and tear from the fingers plucking the strings.
 Its wood is generally the darkest.